-With content marketing shaping up as one of the most important marketing skills to have on your resume, getting a handle on writing could really benefit your career.
+With content marketing shaping up as one of the most important marketing skills to have on your resume, getting a handle on writing could really benefit your career as well as the obvious benefit of increasing traffic to your company's site.
 Writing is intimidating to a lot of people, particularly those who don’t write for a living or blog on a regular basis.
 The good news is that writing doesn’t have to be agonizing, and almost anybody can hone their writing skills with a little discipline and a willingness to learn.
 In today’s post, I’m going to share 16 ways you can start improving your writing skills right now.

 1. Brush Up on the Basics

 Before you can start writing incredible content, you’ll need at least an intermediate understanding of the basic principles of writing.
 This doesn’t mean you need to enroll in a prestigious creative writing program at an Ivy league university, but you will need to know the basics of grammar and spelling.
 Every writer should have a copy of “The Elements of Style” by Strunk and White on their bookshelf, as this small but invaluable book is one of the most comprehensive resources on the correct use of grammar and other helpful topics.
 For quick and easy online resources, bookmark Grammar Girl and, of course, Merriam Webster.

 If you want to get better at something, you have to practice – and writing is no exception.
 Unfortunately, there are few shortcuts that can transform you into an amazing writer overnight, and even the most talented writers had to learn their craft over a period of many years.
 It's admitedly even harder to write while considering SEO and how to drive traffic to your post.